jasmiina/Pixel-Bakery/README.md

 TODO:
 - The game currently has a bug where after clicking the "Bake!" -button, the following pop-up window appears too small.
 - The order on the baking screen should be more spesific
-- Current font is too unclear
+- UI needs some work
 - The same customer shouldn't appear twice in a row